Call for Papers

 Papers must be free of commercialism.
 References to commercial products, trade names, and manufacturing companies must be avoided.
 Be mindful of who your audience is: the end user.
 Previously published works will not be accepted.
 Submissions should be field tested and share practical – not theoretical – information.

-A Tutorial is a mini short course/workshop.
-It is a teaching process.
+A Tutorial is a mini short course/workshop presenting a specific technical topic.
+It is a teaching process directed at the practicing engineer.
 Presenters are encouraged to bring in equipment for hands-on instruction.
-Tutorials consist of 75-80 minutes of presentation and 10-15 minutes of questions and discussion.
+Tutorials are allocated 90 minutes and consist of 70 to 80 minutes of presentation reserving at least 10 minutes for questions and discussion.
+Authors are required to create a tutorial paper and presentation.
+The tutorial paper will be published as a part of the proceedings.

-A Case Study is a short informational PowerPoint presentation describing the successful implementation of established turbomachinery or pump technology to solve a real-world problem.
+A Case Study is a short informational presentation describing the successful implementation of established technology or methodology to solve a real-world problem.
 Case studies concisely relate a Problem, its Solutions, and the Lessons Learned.
-Each invited case study is limited to 10 minutes for Turbo and 20 minutes for Pump to relate their experiences with an additional five minutes for questions.
-Presentations consist of an abstract of 10-20 slides.
-Stories relating the failure of others, such as manufacturers or suppliers, will not be permitted.
+Each invited case study is allocated 20 minutes and consists of up to 15 minutes for the presentation reserving at least 5 minutes for questions and discussion.
+End-user participation in the case study is strongly encouraged.
+The case study will be published as a part of the proceedings in PDF format.